-If you want an easy tool to manage your content online, then you really should consider building your website with WordPress.
+If you want an easy CMS platform to publish information about your business online, then we strongly recommend that you consider building your website with WordPress.

 WordPress provides users with two content publishing types: WordPress Posts and WordPress Pages.

-In this tutorial, you will learn about the main differences between WordPress Posts and WordPress Pages and which type you should use when publishing content to your website.
+In this tutorial, you are going to learn about the significant differences between WordPress Posts and Pages and which type to use when publishing your content online.

-First, we’ll explain the differences, and then we’ll focus on when to use Posts and Pages on your website.
+First, we’ll help you understand the main differences, and then we’ll focus on when to use Pages and Posts on your web site.

-In WordPress, you can publish content online using either Posts or Pages.
+In WordPress, you can publish content using either Posts or Pages.

-Although your readers and site visitors may not care whether you use Posts or Pages to publish your content, it’s important that you understand the main differences between these two features, so you can know when to use one or the other whenever you have information to share online.
+Although your blog readers and visitors may not care whether you use Posts or Pages to display your content, it’s important that you understand the main differences between these two features, in order to know when to use one or the other whenever you have new information to share online.

 Let’s have a look, then, at these differences, starting with WordPress Posts.

 What do you think about when you hear the word “blogging”?
-Most people associate blogs with content related to personal experiences, sharing latest news and updates, and so on.
+Most people associate weblogs with content related to documenting personal advice, sharing latest news, and so on.

-When writing ”blog” content, you would typically use a post.
+Regular “blog” entries are typically written using posts.
 We refer to these as “blog posts.”

-Posts can be used to publish all of the above content online, but there is another reason for using posts, and that is covered in more detail in our article series on driving more traffic to your business using WordPress.
+WordPress blog posts can be used to publish all of the above content online, but there’s another reason for using WordPress blog posts, and that is covered in more detail in our WordPress Traffic Blueprint article series.

 To learn more about this article series, go here:

-- WordPress Website Traffic Blueprint Part 1 – A Complete Guide To Attracting More Web Visitors For Your Business Automatically With WordPress
+- WordPress Web Site Traffic Blueprint Part 1 – How To Automatically Drive More Web Traffic For Your Business

-By default, Posts are entries listed by date and typically displayed in reverse chronological order on your blog’s home page, so that the most recent entry shows above the older posts …
+By default, Posts are entries listed by date and typically displayed in reverse chronological order on your home page, so that your most recent entries show above the older posts …

-(Blog posts normally display in reverse chronological order, with the latest blog post at the top)
+(Blog posts normally display in reverse chronological order, with the latest blog post listed the top)

-Posts and post content can be displayed as a list of entries on your site’s front page or the blog page …
+A Post can display in a list of entries on your site’s main page or the blog page …

-(Posts displayed as entries on a blog page)
+(Blog posts displayed as entry summaries on a blog page)

-And also as a single blog post on a theme’s single post template …
+And also as a single post on a theme’s single blog page …

-Learn how to set up a blog page in WordPress here:
+To learn how to create a blog page in WordPress, see this tutorial:

-Learn how to create a new Post in WordPress here:
+Learn how to create a Post in WordPress here:

 Sticky WP Posts

-Posts marked as “sticky” display above all other blog entries …
+”Sticky” Posts display before your other blog entries …

-Note: Making a WordPress post “sticky” is explained in more detail in another tutorial.
+Note: We explain how to make a WordPress post “sticky” in a different tutorial.

-Posts can appear throughout different sections of your WordPress site like Archives, Categories, Recent Posts, and in a number of widgets …
+Posts can be accessed through different sections of your site like Archive Pages, Categories, Recent Posts, and on several widgets …

-(Posts display throughout various sections of your site)
+(Posts display throughout different sections of your site)

-Posts automatically display in your WordPress RSS feed section, which makes your content easier to syndicate …
+Posts automatically appear in your WordPress RSS feed, which makes your content easier to syndicate …

-A post can display a comments section below the main content area, allowing blog readers to engage with your content …
+A post can display a comments section below the main content area, allowing blog readers to comment on your post …

-And posts can be grouped using Tags …
+And posts can be grouped by Tags …

-Note: We cover WordPress Categories, Tags, RSS Feeds, etc. in more detail in other articles.
+Note: To learn more about WordPress Categories, Tags, RSS Feeds, etc. see our other tutorials.

-Now that you’ve seen some of the unique characteristics of Posts, let’s take a look at what makes Posts and Pages similar.
+Now that you understand some of the unique characteristics of Posts, let’s take a look at the similarities between WordPress Pages and Posts.

-- Posts and pages both share the same functions and methods for adding titles using title fields and inserting and formatting content using the WordPress Visual/Text Editor.
+- Posts and pages share the same functions and methods for adding post/page titles using title fields and inserting and formatting content using the WordPress Editor.

 - WordPress pages and posts both let you use keyword-rich URLs

-- Pages and posts are viewed by search engines as indexable content.
+- WP posts and pages are seen by search engines as indexable content.

-- Depending on the theme and plugins you have installed, pages and posts give you control over settings like Title, Meta Description, and Meta Keywords.
+- Depending on the plugins and theme you have installed, posts and pages both give you control over settings like Title, Meta Description, and Meta Keywords.

-- Depending on the plugins and theme you have installed on your website or blog, content from or links to posts and pages can display in your widget and menu areas.
+- Depending on the plugins and theme you have installed, content from or links to WordPress pages and posts can display in your widget areas and menus.

-Although WP posts and pages can be very similar in many respects, pages have a number of distinct characteristics that make them different from posts.
+Although WordPress pages and posts can be very similar in many respects, pages have a number of distinct characteristics that make them different from posts.

-Pages normally are found outside of the blog chronology and are mostly used for showcasing content to readers that is unlikely to change over time, such as:
+Pages typically are added outside the blog chronology and are mostly used to showcase content that is unlikely to less likely to require constant updating, such as:

 - etc …

-A WordPress Page is not listed by date and does not use tags and categories.
+A Pages is not listed by date and is not organized using categories or tags.

-Pages can be arranged hierarchically, however, to keep your site content organized.
+Pages can be ordered hierarchically, however, to help you organize and manage your site content.

 Go here to learn how to create a new WordPress page:

-For example, you can organize your primary subjects into “Parent” pages (where you assign each of your main subjects its own page), and then add nested pages for each of your secondary topics into “child” pages …
+For example, you can organize your top-level subjects into “Parent” pages (where each of your main content sections gets its own page), and then add nested pages (called “child” pages) for each of your main subjects …

-(In WordPress, top-level pages and nested pages are referred to as “parent” pages and “child” pages)
+(In WordPress, main pages and nested pages are also referred to as “parent” pages and “child” pages)

-You can add as many “child” pages as you need to organize your content into “topic hierarchies”, as shown in the example below …
+You can add as many subpages as you require to keep your content organized within “topic hierarchies”, as shown in the illustration below …

-(Organize Your Pages Using Parent & Child WordPress Pages)
+(Organize Your Content Using Parent & Child WordPress Pages)

-Pages can also be displayed in the sidebar of your site using the Pages Widget …
+Pages can be displayed in the sidebar of your site using the Pages Widget …

 (Display A List Of Your Pages With A Pages Widget)

-In the screenshot above, a “Pages Widget” is used to display links to five parent pages and three subpages.
+In the screenshot above, a “Pages Widget” is used to display links to five main pages and three “nested” pages.

-As well as displaying pages through sidebar widgets, most themes also display pages in menus within the header and footer sections of the site …
+In addition to displaying pages through sidebar widgets, most WordPress themes also display pages in menu tabs within the header and footer sections of your site …

 Templates For Pages

-Pages can also use different templates.
-Page templates typically include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added to your page.
+Pages can also use different page templates.
+These page templates normally include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added.

 This is useful for creating different page styles, such as: